 Table 1: Basic formulation of NBR composite

-To appraise thermal conductivity (TC) of the fabricated polymer nanocomposites, the apparatus were designed and developed domestically[3, 6, 11].
+To appraise thermal conductivity (TC) of the fabricated polymer nanocomposites, an appropriate apparatus were designed and developed in-house [3, 6, 11].
 The ASTM E1225-99 was used to evaluate thermal conductivity of the rubber nanocomposites[28].

 Thermal stability and heat flow response of the polymer composites were characterized using Perkin Elmer Diamond TG/DTA, Japan.
 Heating rate and temperature range during the Thermogravimetric analysis of the specimens was 10oCmin-1 and 25- 800oC, respectively in air environment.